 Many people consider bracketing to be an option for advanced photographers only.
 However, it can be a tool that anyone can make use of in order to create the perfect image.
 It is not hard to learn how to bracket an image, and once you start using this tool, you will likely find yourself turning to it over and over again, especially in tricky situations like snow or fog (or both).

-Just what is Bracketing?
+What is Bracketing?

 In essence, you will take one image at the exposure that you think is correct, an image a step below that exposure and an image a step above that exposure.
-In this method, you will have a much better chance at getting the absolutely perfect image.
+With this method, you will have a much better chance at getting a perfect image.

 How do you use bracketing?
-Different cameras have different control options, so you will need to learn about each of them in order to determine which you will need to use with your own digital photography.
+Different cameras have different control options, so you will need to learn about each of them in order to determine which you will need to use with your own photography.

-The Type of Bracketing
+Types of Bracketing

-Flash Exposure Only
+- Flash Exposure Only

-White Balance Only
+- White Balance Only

 Bracketing Step By Step

 3. Choose the increments for bracketing.
-If you are trying to fine tune an image, you will want to select a very small bracketing increment.
+If you are trying to fine-tune an image, you will want to select a very small bracketing increment.
 If you want a wide range of choices, then you will want to choose a bracketing increment that is much higher.
 For minor adjustments, consider choosing 1/3 stop.
 For major adjustments, you could choose bracketing up to 1 stop.
 Different cameras will allow for different bracketing increments as well.